How to get into mortgage advising

 The Financial Conduct Authority (FCA) moderates and regulates the conduct of individuals, businesses and the entire economy across the United Kingdom.
 As soon as you complete your course, you’ll need to make sure that you’re abiding by the necessary guidelines for working as a professional mortgage adviser, and this includes adhering to FCA rules and guidelines.

 Every role relating to financial advice must be approved by the FCA, with financial advisers, independent advisers and mortgage advisers included.
 To become approved by the FCA you need to meet the criteria set in the fit and proper test and in the Statements of Principle and Code of Practice for Approved Persons (APER).

-If you work within a firm, the company you work for must apply on your behalf, where they will need to prove your capabilities, but you can also apply as an individual adviser.
+If you work within a firm, the company you work for must apply on your behalf, and they will need to prove your capabilities, but you can also apply as an individual adviser.
 Upon approval, you will receive confirmation along with an individual FCA number, just as you would if you applied on behalf of a business.

 If you are willing to put the work in and demonstrate a real enthusiasm for this profession, being a mortgage adviser can provide you with a financially sturdy and truly rewarding career.
 Once qualified, this profession gives you the opportunity to not only help people during one of the most important and often stressful points in their lives, but also to enjoy real job satisfaction and earn a very competitive salary which can increase quickly with experience.

 To find out more about how you can become a mortgage adviser – whether you want to enrol on a private CeMAP course today or think you are better suited to an apprenticeship – contact Simply Academy today.
 Our knowledgeable team is always available to answer all of your questions and provide you with the expert advice you need to get your new career ambitions off the ground.